Kent Fashion Museum show celebrates founders | News, Sports, Jobs - ExBulletin

 The partnership between Silverman and Rodgers began in 1946 when Silverman hired Rodgers to work for the fashion company Martini Designed as a designer.

-After speaking with a member of KSU's Chestnut Society in the late 1970s, Rodgers and Silverman proposed a fashion show at KSU, which would serve as a premiere for the fall.
-“Jerry Silverman” collection and features many historic costumes from Rodgers' collection.
+After talking with a member of KSU's Chestnut Society in the late 1970s, Rodgers and Silverman proposed a fashion show at KSU, which would serve as the premiere for the “Jerry Silverman” fall collection and feature numerous historical costumes from Rodgers' collection.

 The 1979 show at KSU's Student Center Ballroom was a resounding success and led to Silverman and Rodgers' increased involvement with the university, including the renovation of Rockwell Hall and the creation of the KSU Museum and fashion school.